Berlinale Shorts Regulations

 - have not participated at any international film festival.
 A presentation in the country of origin will be tolerated.
-A prior presentation at an online festival is permitted as long as the streamings were only accessible in the country of origin (geoblocking).
+A presentation at an online festival is permitted if the streamings were only accessible in the country of origin (geoblocking).

 - have not been broadcast nor presented on the Internet/VOD.